trivedisorabh/ferris/README.md

 };

 // We use Emotion to style the components
-// The root element name is based on the main component name, prefixed with "St" for Styled. const StSample = styled.div(
+// The root element name is based on the main component name.
+All elements are prefixed with "St" for Styled. const StSample = styled.div(
 	({ isLocalProp, isSomething }: StProps) => css`
 		color: ${isLocalProp && 'black'};
 		opacity: ${isSomething && '0.5'};
 	`
 );

+const StItem = styled.div`
+	display: inline-flex;
+`;
 ```

 ## Usage in an external app